hantsy/spring-reactive-sample/README.md

 ## Sample Codes

-The following table lits all sample codes related to this post.
+The following table list all sample codes related to this post.
 The  [sample  codes ](https://github.com/hantsy/spring-reactive-sample) of this post is hosted on my Github account, welcome to star and fork it.

 | name                     | description                                                  |
 | ------------------------ | ------------------------------------------------------------ |